Session 7/15Page 4/5 Topic B: Age 3-18

 ACKNOWLEDGE AND WAIT FOR THE CHILD’S RESPONSE

-Now you have created a space where loss can be talked about openly.
-So don’t tell the child that it’s no good staying in the room all day, or start giving it advice, just listen and let the child talk if it wants to – perhaps it will take a day or two before the child returns to what you said.
+Now you have started to create a space in your family where loss can be talked about openly.
+So don’t tell the child that it’s no good staying in the room all day, or start giving it advice, just listen and let the child talk if it wants to – perhaps it will take a day or two before the child returns to talk about what you said.
 If the child starts talking, just nod and listen with interest and commend the child for what it thinks or feels.

-Perhaps this is all you need to do for the first long time: you help the child heal simply by talking about loss and showing that you are willing to share and listen.
+Perhaps this is all you need to do for the first long period of time: you help the child heal simply by talking openly about loss and showing that you are willing to share and listen.

 POINT OUT ADVANTAGES AND DISADVANTAGES OF THE CHILD’S STRATEGY